sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 **It is recommended to indicate all languages used anywhere in the message for localised elements through http Content-Language response header (languages of the intended audience) and/or through a “contentLanguages” property in the meta tag.** The main language used can be indicated through the “lang” property in the meta tag.

-**In case one or more specific languages were requested through the HTTP header “Accept-Language" in a GET query and the response message might not contain the complete set of all available languages, then in the response message the SDMX artefact's property `isPartialLanguage` is to be set to `true`.**
+**In case one or more specific languages were requested through the HTTP header “Accept-Language" in a GET query and the response message might not contain the complete set of all available languages, then in the response message the SDMX artefact's property `isPartialLanguage` is to be set to `true`.** Submitting such a partial metadataset to update an SDMX storage system will only add or update the included languages but not change other languages.

 # Security Considerations